sachinjojode/SJ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

-#####The setting of our interactive device is a house or apartment that has a fridge that is used by the residents to cook meals.
-It is not meant to be used in situations such as commercial kitchens with fridges.
-The players involved in the interaction are the residents of the apartment or house, there will be other people such as guests, but since the device is located inside of the fridge, it is typically only used by 1 person at a time.
+The setting of our interactive device is any place that has a fridge that is used to store ingredients to cook meals.
+It is not fully applicable for fridges that have other usecases, but can definitely be changed for those uses in the future.
+The players involved in the interaction are the people that reside or work at the place with a fridge used for cooking, there will be other people such as guests, but since the device is located inside of a fridge, it is typically only used by 1 person at a time.
 The activity is that the resident is interested in cooking a meal and wants to know if they have the correct ingredients, whether the ingredients are still within their expiration date, and if there is any substitutes that can be made with specific items in the fridge.
+The device is meant to help users learn how to cook through reinforcement learning.
 The goal of each player is to make whichever meal they would like in an easy way and keep track of their ingredients.

 \*\***Include pictures of your storyboards here**\*\*